akosiaris/wifiplug/README.md

 Explanation of the code
 =======================

-The projects is split into 3 parts
+The project is split into 3 parts

 Common code
 -----------